- About Us

 *All incentives will be emailed out after the event within four weeks.

 Would you like to sponsor the Leprechaun Run?
-See our 2018 Leprechaun Run Sponsorship Package or contact Kristin at email@example.com
+Check out our sponsorship package here: 2020 Leprechaun Run Sponsorship.
+Contact Kristin at firstname.lastname@example.org or 610-630-9450 x 252 for more information.

 Q: Are there incentives if I decide to fundraise?
 Yes!
 Beyond the fact that you’re making an impact on local Special Olympics athletes, we’ll also throw in awesome prizes.
-Check out the wonderful incentives we’re offering this year by clicking here.
+See above for the incentives offered at the Leprechaun Run.

 Q: Do I have to use “online” registration?
 No – hard copy registrations can be downloaded here, or you can email email@example.com to receive this file for printing.
 You can mail these in, or bring them to walk up registration (remember, walk up registration costs more than mailing in your form or registering online).
 All checks should be made out to Special Olympics Pennsylvania with Leprechaun Run in the memo line.